Learn about critical minerals, Ontario’s plan for a critical minerals strategy and how you can share your feedback.

 How you can get involved

-We released a discussion paper for public consultation on the Environmental Registry of Ontario.
-This consultation will inform the development of Ontario’s critical minerals strategy.
+We released a discussion paper for public consultation on the Environmental Registry of Ontario to help inform the development of Ontario’s critical minerals strategy.
+The consultation period for the discussion paper closed on June 11, 2021.

-- submit your comments through the Environmental Registry of Ontario.
+- submit your comments for each proposal through the Environmental Registry of Ontario

 - e-mail us at firstname.lastname@example.org.
 Attach your comments as a PDF or Word document